 Save big while you prepare for your future.
 You will save over $12,000 when you complete three out of four years at SPSCC compared to all 4 years at a university program.
 SPSCC’s Nursing program was the first in Washington State to adopt the Associate of Nursing transfer (DTA) degree, fully approved by the Washington State Nursing Commission.

 Get ready for your program with Online and Evening Studies.
-Many prerequisites are offered online, or evenings for lab courses, letting your learn in a way that best fits your schedule.
+Many prerequisites are offered online, or evenings for lab courses, letting you learn in a way that best fits your schedule.

 Be highly prepared for NCLEX.
-Our students who completed the 2016 NCLEX testing required to become a Registered Nurse had a 92% pass rate, well above the state average of 88.66% and the national average of 84.56%.
+Our students who completed the 2019 NCLEX testing required to become a Registered Nurse had a 92.3% pass rate, well above the national average of 88.18%.

 CNAs get extra support with our I-BEST program.
 The Integrated Basic Education and Skills Training (I-BEST) program is a nationally-recognized teaching model that provides two instructors in every class – one focusing on the professional and technical material of your program, and the other helping you strengthen skills in English, writing & math.
 I-BEST is unique to certified nurse assistant training.